blog-banner

 Wheel-mounted, this apparatus serves as a table, storage space, service counter, and countertop.
 Since it’s easy to move around, when wheeled out, it gives small kitchens more space and ensures that all essentials are readily available in larger kitchens.
 It fits anywhere, matching any cabinet, regardless of colour, finish, or material.

-Bar chairs and stools
+Bar Chairs and Stools

 In line with the Chesterfield sofa, the Tolix stool is a staple industrial design piece.
 While often available in black or steel grey, bright hues or pastel colours add a cozy touch to the room.

-Antique posters and signs
+Antique Posters and Signs

 Vintage botanical prints, antique Coca-Cola® signs, enamel signs, old-fashioned etchings...
-Now's the time to personalize your décor.
+Now's the time to personalize your decor.
 You can also adorn your furniture with stickers, emphasized by retro-inspired artwork.

 Girly details are thrown into this once-masculine world...
 From baby pink to hot pink, tableware and linens to throw pillows and stools.
 A Persian rug, bright bouquets and floral prints.
 Colours and a touch of femininity echo natural materials in a setting that's both cozy and welcoming.